The Future of Maintenance: MRO Magazine Q&A with Jeremy Wright

 WRIGHT: I believe staffing/skills will make some major changes in the near future.
 The traditional model of hiring skilled labor on a payroll may not fully go away, but I can easily see a future where the role of a maintenance manager becomes one that manages individual contractors with specialty skill sets.

-Jeremy Wright is the Director of Product Management at Advanced Technology Services and is a recognized expert in the field of industrial machinery lubrication management and reliability.
+Jeremy Wright is a recognized expert in the field of industrial machinery lubrication management and reliability.
 He is a proven technical educator and consultant leading the development of consulting programs and methodologies for many of the world’s top manufacturing sites.
 Jeremy is also active in numerous professional organizations, including standards organizations, with the purpose of driving reliability to the forefront of many industries.